BersisSe/feather/crates/feather-runtime/README.md

 ## 🛠️ How It Works

-I wanted something that “just works” for high concurrency, but doesn’t make you write async spaghetti.
-Here’s the gist:
+I wanted something that “just works” for high concurrency, but doesn’t make you write async.

 - **Coroutines, Not Threads:** Instead of a thread per connection, every connection gets a coroutine (thanks, `may`).
 Coroutines are super lightweight, so you can have thousands running at once.
 - **Non-blocking, Event-driven:** Sockets are non-blocking.
 When a request comes in, it’s handed to a coroutine.
 If that coroutine needs to wait for I/O, it just yields and lets others do their thing.
 No wasted CPU, no blocking the whole server.